-Goal The IT University evaluates all its courses twice a year.
-At least once a year, the IT University will publish on the Internet a report describing the changes it has made as a consequence of the evaluation results.
+Goal S3 The IT University will evaluate all its courses each time they are offered and will publish the results on the Internet.
+Also, the IT University will publish on the Internet an explanation of what has happened as a result of the outcome of the evaluation.